cslab/csspin/tdocs/plugin_guideline.md

    node of the plugin-specific config-subtree, so a over-long names makes for unnecessarily long config-three-paths which are more difficult to handle on CLI etc.
+   In case you're wrapping a tool, "plugin-name == task-name == tool-name" makes for a good UX in many cases.

 2. Choose the name of the task such that it is easy to type.
 It will be used a lot on command line.
 Example: